Acren/AutoSettings-Docs/docs/settings.md

 2. Using the CVar to control something in the game
 3. Adding a setting for the CVar (already covered)

+## Registering the CVar

 Registering and using CVars in C++ is covered in the [Unreal documentation](https://docs.unrealengine.com/latest/INT/Programming/Development/Tools/ConsoleManager/index.html).
+If you are using C++, this is the best way to register a CVar.

-There are also functions in this plugin to expose this to Blueprint, so I’ll outline them here.
+There are also functions in this plugin to expose this to Blueprint, which we'll cover here.

-Registering CVars is best done as early as possible, so unless you can use C++ I would suggest doing it in your GameInstance class in the **Init** event.
+Registering CVars is best done as early as possible, so if you are registering it in Blueprint it would ideally be in your GameInstance class in the **Init** event.

 ![Image](/images/image10.png)

-Here you can call functions to register float, integer, or string CVars.
+Here you can call functions to register **float**, **integer**, **string**, or **bool** CVars.
 It’s also worth noting that these functions also check the settings config to see if there is a value stored, in which case that value is loaded instead of the default value parameter.

 You can call these functions anywhere, but Init is the earliest point in Blueprint.

+## Connecting the CVar

 To actually make your new CVar do something, you’ll need to make your game check the CVar or respond to it in some way.

 To check the value you can use the getter functions like this anywhere in your game: